 This is not a dealbreaker for anyone.

-While these headphones can be a bit pricey, they’re worth the money.
+While Bose’s sport open earbuds can be a bit pricey, they’re worth the money.
 They’re great for anyone who wants a better pair of earbuds that will perform well for a long time.

 Plus, the price you pay for them is still a great deal when compared to other headphones.